WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 02 01 | Functions
+We have notes!
+These are now in my Notion DB along with the Titan Slack channel.
+First, intro to the day had us listing instructions to create a PBJ.
+Our team's instructions are placed in the notion notes.
+I am still trying to figure out how to grab DOM stuff.
+Finally, we completed a mini ex with functions.
+I placed this in sandbox_02 for now.
+The code is also in the notion notes

+---

 ## 2022 01 31 | In Class
 First day to work in class physically.
 As such, we are review the "Working with Data Types, Operators and Variables."
 Found out a better way of completing the fourth Ex.
 Specifically, to check for empty spaces at the beginning and end of a variable could be ``` variable.includes(" ");```.
 Also, it is a good practice to trim a user's input so there aren't any spaces at in their inputs.